Medical Conditions

 Diverticular Disease

 Diverticular disease and diverticulitis are common digestive conditions that affect the large bowel.
 Dietary management is part of both prevention and treatment.
-Rachel uses a dietary intervention to reduce inflammation and maintain remission, preventing unpleasant symptoms associated with the disease.

 Irritable Bowel Syndrome

-As a specialist Dietitian in this area, Rachel can assess, diagnose and effectively treat Irritable bowel syndrome.
+As a Specialist Dietitian in this area, Rachel can assess, diagnose and effectively treat Irritable bowel syndrome.
 This very common digestive issue can impact you life in a very negative way.
 Do you feel pain, discomfort, bloating and/or diarrhoea/constipation and think there may be a link to food?

 Heart Disease